-Baltimore Gas and Electric approached Baltimore City on a need to replace portions of the 13.5 mile underground, natural gas, Granite Pipeline.
-The original gas pipeline, installed in 1948, was patched and repaired in the past, but has now been relocated outside the Dead Run floodplain.
-This 2018 reconstruction extends through 2.2 miles of the 1,200 acre Gwynns Falls Leakin Park.
+Baltimore Gas and Electric approached Baltimore City on a need to replace portions of the 13.5 miles underground, natural gas, Granite Pipeline.
+The original gas pipeline, installed in 1948, was patched and repaired in the past but has now been relocated outside the Dead Run floodplain.
+This 2018 reconstruction extends through 2.2 miles of the 1,200-acre Gwynns Falls Leakin Park.
 The original pipeline remains in place but was officially capped and decommissioned, with trees planted atop the right-of-way.

 - Fall 2019: Tree mitigation plantings complete (atop abandoned and new pipeline)

-- Seasonal 2020/2021: Tree care maintenance of new trees (along abandoned and new pipeline) & Integrated Vegetation Management (IVM)
+- Seasonal 2020/2021: Tree care maintenance of new trees (along abandoned and new pipelines) & Integrated Vegetation Management (IVM)